Skip to main content

 ILPQC Storyboard Support calls

 Have questions, need support, want to better understand how to create the magic of Face-to-Face Storyboards?
-Come to one of the support calls ILPQC is hosting to support both OB and Neonatal teams share and highlight their accomplishments
+Come to one of the support calls ILPQC is hosting to support both OB and Neonatal teams share and highlight their accomplishments.

 ILPQC OB Teams 2025 Face-to-Face Agenda